 The museum is accessible by train.

-The Kintetsu Railway can get you to the nearest rail link, Iseshi Station, in around 90 minutes from Nagoya Station, two hours from Osaka-Namba Station in Osaka, and two hours 30 minutes from Kyoto Station.
-The walk from Iseshi Station to the museum and the shrine's grounds takes about 10 minutes.
+The Kintetsu Railway can get you to the nearest station, Iseshi Station, in around 90 minutes from Nagoya Station, two hours from Osaka-Namba Station in Osaka, and two hours 15 minutes from Kyoto Station.
+The walk from Iseshi Station to the museum and the Geku takes about 10 minutes.

-If you've decided to put Ise-jingu Shrine's Outer Shrine on your itinerary, make sure to stop by the Sengukan Museum, as it is conveniently located near the shrine's entrance.
+If you've decided to put the Geku on your itinerary, make sure to stop by the Sengukan Museum, as it is conveniently located nearby.

-Here you can learn about the sacred meaning behind the careful, time-consuming process and the traditional building techniques that skilled carpenters have kept alive for more than a millennium.
+Here you can learn about the sacred meaning behind the careful, time-consuming process and the traditional building techniques that skilled carpenters have kept alive for more than 1,300 years.

-Although you cannot see the Outer Shrine itself, at the museum you can view a faithful scale reproduction of the sanctuary's buildings.
-Other artifacts related to the area are on display as well.
+Although you cannot see the Geku divine palace up close, you can view a real-sized reproduction of the palace building at the museum.
+Other artifacts related to Ise-Jingu are on display as well.
 Free multilingual audio guides are available (for a returnable deposit of 1,000 yen).